rafaelromao/start-rabbitmq/README.md

 ## What will it do?
 1. Run Start-Docker
-2. Build a RabbitMQ docker image using the provided .DockerFile\DockerFile, if necessary
+2. Build a RabbitMQ docker image using the provided DockerFile, if necessary
 3. Run the RabbitMQ docker image, if necessary
 4. Restart the RabbitMQ docker image, if it is stopped or already running